Heman Marion Sweatt: Early life

 Heman Sweatt was also a member of the Houston Baha'i community.

 During the early 1940s, he participated in voter-registration drives and raised funds for lawsuits against the white primary.
 Sweatt had an opportunity to write several columns for the Houston Informer, thanks to Sweatt's father's friend, black Dallas publisher Carter W. Wesley.
 Post offices stopped promoting blacks to supervisory positions by systematically excluding them from clerical positions which would make them eligible to be promoted.
 Being a local secretary of the National Alliance of Postal Employees, Sweatt was concerned with discrimination and challenged these practices.
 While preparing documentation for this case with an attorney, he became more interested in the law.
 A few years later, in the mid-1940s, Sweatt decided to attend law school and asked William J. Durham to help him.
 Since Durham knew Texas didn't have law schools for blacks, he advised Sweatt to apply to the University of Texas School of Law.
-Sweatt not only sought admission but, responding to an appeal Lulu White made to a group of Houston blacks for a volunteer to file a lawsuit, also agreed to serve as the NAACP's plaintiff if he was rejected on the basis of race.
+Sweatt not only sought admission but, responding to an appeal Lulu B. White made to a group of Houston blacks for a volunteer to file a lawsuit, also agreed to serve as the NAACP's plaintiff if he was rejected on the basis of race.

 Education

 He entered Wiley College in Marshall, Texas in 1930, and graduated in 1934 with a Bachelor of Arts degree.
 Heman was regarded as one of the most brilliant students at Wiley College.
+While there he was mentored by professor Melvin B. Tolson, who encouraged students to challenge racial discrimination.
 In 1936 he became a teacher and substitute principal in Cleburne, Texas.
 In 1937 he attended the University of Michigan in order to become a physician.
 He enrolled in a number of challenging graduate courses including bacteriology, immunology, and preventive medicine; by the end of his first academic year he had completed twelve semester hours with a B+ average.
 In the summer of 1938 Heman became a postal carrier and decided not to return to the University of Michigan due to the severe winters and remained in Texas being a postal carrier.